 Fixed wireless can seem like a kind of magic—using the open air and investing in reasonable costs for radios to transmit over that air, transforming bits transferred into dollars.

-This blog post on fixed wireless capacity planning is a must-read for ISP product and network managers.
+Fixed wireless capacity planning is a must for ISP product and network managers.
 Understanding your system capacity is crucial for optimizing what speed plans you sell.
 It’s worth revisiting at least yearly; if it’s been a while since you last checked the match between your subscribers’ usage and your network capacity, let’s dive in!

 In this blog post, we’ll talk about what wireless (radio frequency, or ‘RF’) capacity means and how that translates into business opportunities.
 In future posts, we’ll look at the RF environment itself—how vendor’s specification sheets turn into a real-life working network, and a comprehensive guide to improving fixed wireless performance.